 If you qualify for a lawyer to represent you in court

-We may cover the cost of a lawyer to help with your custody case if:
+We may cover the cost of a lawyer to help with your decision-making responsibility case if:

 - you or your child fear for your safety from your ex

 - the way your ex is behaving is hurting your relationship with your child